RAPTOR: Practical Numerical Profiling of Scientific Applications: Case Studies: Experimental Results and Insights for the four AMR Workloads

 \section{\tool{} Case Studies: Experimental Results and Insights for the four AMR Workloads}

-\todo{ HIGHLEVEL SECTION OVERVIEW: - small intro - explain how to read the figures (which is not clear esp if you show 3 different axis in a 2d plot) -> how can we read and easily understnad the shown info - for each physics case: ++ quickly (1-2 sentences) state the physics problem and hypothesis (and add back references to section 4) ++ analyze the raptor output and figures ++ tell the reader why this matters and if/how it contradicts the hypothesis } Hereafter, we describe our results from analyzing the \flashx{} workloads with \tool{}.
+Hereafter, we describe our results from analyzing the \flashx{} workloads with \tool{}.
 We explore three truncation modes: (1) Global truncation, where numerical values are truncated uniformly across the entire domain, (2) Selective truncation with AMR, where truncation is applied only on levels coarser than ${M-l}$, with $l$ controlling the cutoff depth in the AMR hierarchy, and (3) Selective truncation of a complete physics module.